 Mud Mile is an iconic Tough Mudder obstacle.
 It’s by far our muddiest obstacle with giant mounds of wet, slippery mud standing in the way of you and your team.
 It requires communication, teamwork, endurance and strength to overcome it.
 How can we prepare for this muddy monster you may ask?
-Check out these home workout exercises that will show you how to strength train your core and lower body and that will make you the mud master of the mile.
+Check out these home workout exercises brought to you by Isuzu, that will show you how to strength train your core and lower body and that will make you the mud master of the mile.

 SQUAT IT DOWN